 Clearly, what we are calling a “bank” could be based on an existing chain of community banks, but this also represents a new business opportunity that would also appeal to many other firms.
 For example, “fintech” firms and smartphone makers might be natural choices for developing the secure technology, while the task of verifying biometric information twice a year would fit naturally with a network of health clinics or a chain of pharmacies.

 A “bank” (i.e., a secure identity provider) can therefore be any organization with the physical infrastructure and technological capability to log the biometric data, keep it secure, track account holders, and accept and distribute funds.
 Provided that the federal government is satisfied that it can do the job, that organization can serve as a bank and handle the CTC, CDA, and GST transfers.
 Think of what companies like Kroger, Walmart, or CVS would be willing to invest in order to build store traffic and increase customer loyalty.

 Setting this up requires the government to plan and act ahead of time, creating oversight capabilities to ensure that neither the government nor individual Americans get defrauded.
 Technological infrastructure will also be necessary, and the details in that sphere – security issues in particular – can make or break this entire initiative.

-I also expect that these new institutions called “banks” will have an increased role in automating personal accounting and the handling of taxes.
+I also expect that these secure banks will have an increased role in automating personal accounting and the handling of taxes.
 All that is needed is a universal set of tags for the nature of transactions.

 Establishing a secure identity and banking system can be done, and it needs to be done.
 Other countries like Estonia have pioneered similar efforts and have demonstrated the potential for great benefits.
 It will revolutionize the access to and security of banking for every American.
 It will also create the basis for a much more secure internet and email system.